vedmichv/todoapp-codecatalyst-demo/README.md

 ## Step 2 - Initial Build & Deploy: CI/CD Workflow.

-1. On the left pane expand **CI/CD** and click **Workflows**.
+1. In the navigation pane, expand **CI/CD** and click **Workflows**.
 2. Under Recent runs, click on the run you initiated.
-It will take approximately 20 minutes to complete.You see green check marks next to each Action indicating completion.
-In the meantime, you can explore CI/CD defininition in YAML.
+It will take approximately 20 minutes to complete.
+You see green check marks next to each Action indicating completion.
+In the meantime, you can explore CI/CD definition in YAML.
 ![Visual Workflow](./readme-img/build-app-3.png)

 3. Once your application is deployed, go to **Variables** Tab and copy **AppURL**.
 Try to add items.
 ![Visual Workflow](./readme-img/build-app-4.png)

-4. Add a couple of items and validate that your application is working
+4. Add a few items and validate that your application is working.
 ![To do app](./readme-img/build-app-5.png)

-5. Open [AWS CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/) and review resources that we created for your application.
+5. Open [AWS CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/) and review the resources that we created for your application.
 ![CloudFormation Stacks](./readme-img/build-app-6.png)

 6. You can drill down to all the resources by selecting a stack.